Our Specialty is Handcrafted Turquoise Jewelry

 Pilot Mountain Turquoise Cabochon

-The Pilot Mountain mine is located in northern Nevada.
-It is still producing and different claims are worked by the Ottesons, Durango Silver Company and Nevada Turquoise Company.
-The stone is highly admired for its deep blue-green colors.
+The Pilot Mountain Turquoise Mine is located in mid west Nevada.
+The Pilot Mountain Turquoise Mine is one of the most famous Turquoise mines that ever was in the Southwest and is considered an American Turquoise classic.
+The Pilot Mountain Turquoise Mines are still producing and different claims are worked by the Cordovas, Ottesons, Durango Silver Company and Nevada Turquoise Company.
+The Pilot Mountain Turquoise mine produces a wide variety of colors of Turquoise that is indicitive of natural Nevada Turquoise.
+Over the years Turquoise from the Pilot Mountain Nevada Turquoise Mines has probably been some of the most common Turquoise used in Southwestern Jewelry and Native American Turquoise Jewelry.
+The Turquoise from the Pilot Mountain Turquoise mine is highly admired for its deep blue-green colors.
 In addition, it can show light blue to dark green colors on the same stone.
 This graduation in color is unusual and makes the turquoise very collectible.
 The matrix is black to golden brown.
-Pilot Mountain is a hard stone and takes a good polish.
+Pilot Mountain Turquoise is a hard stone and takes a good polish when it is highgrade.
 Most Pilot Mountain comes in thin veins as shown on the cab to the left, but we have recently discovered some thick vein.
 I am positive you will find this in a ton of old pawn Turquoise jewelry.

 Prince Turquoise Mine